tomatoweb/docker-project/README.md

 1. Git clone
 2. Open your Docker Desktop and login
-3. Change the 2 volumes (app and DB) paths in compose.yaml with the path to your cloned project
-4. Mount the containers with
+3. Mount the containers with
 ```
 docker compose up -d
 ```